FireFighterMeshNet/mesh-node/README.md

 # Flash and run
 After following installation you should have `cargo` and `espflash` installed so `cargo run --release` when the board is plugged in should work.
 If it hangs on `Connecting...` cancel the command (`Ctrl-c`) and try again or try pressing the `RESET` button of the development board.

+# Documentation
+`cargo doc --open` should open the documentation for all dependencies and the project in your browser.

 # Configuration

 ## Features